Last Updated on May 12, 2021 by queenie mak

 One of the best areas for food in Taipei is Ximending (西門町).
 The area is known for shopping and eating.
 From day to night, Ximending is always full of tourists and locals looking for the best deals and good food.

-When it comes to food in Ximending, there are too many choices.
-In this post, I will show you exactly what you need to try in Ximending.
-If you are a foodie or you just enjoy a new food experience, then keep reading!
+When it comes to Ximending food, there are too many choices, and you might need several days to try them all.
+In this post, I will show you exactly what to eat in Ximending.
+If you are a foodie or you enjoy a new food experience, then keep reading!

 Before you visit Ximending in Taipei